AIGeneRegulation/Sequencing-Data-Manager/README.md

     ```bash
     ./run.sh run -p 3000 -d path_to_your_sequencing_data
     ```
 4. Open your web browser and navigate to `http://localhost:3000` to access the SeqManager interface.
 The path_to_your_sequencing_data will be mounted at /data in the directory scanner.
+Choose the Scanner menu on the left, type "/data" in the Directory Path search bar.

 ### Key Features and Capabilities